Annapurna Devi Mandir: Legend

 According to another belief, once Shiva commented that the entire world (including food) is maya (illusion).
 Parvati, the goddess of food, got angry and decided to demonstrate the importance of food by making all the food on earth disappear.
 The world started to suffer due to hunger.
 Shiva finally came to Parvati and acknowledged the importance of food, begging for food at her door.
 Parvati became happy, offered food by her own hands to Shiva and then made a kitchen in Varanasi for her devotees.

 Location

 Annapurna Devi Mandir is situated in Visheshwarganj, Varanasi.
-It is situated 15 meters North-West of the famous Kashi Vishwanath Mandir, 350 meters West of Manikarnika Ghat, 5 kilometers South-East of Varanasi Junction railway station and 4.5 kilometers North-East of Banaras Hindu University.
+It is situated 15 meters North-West of the famous Kashi Vishwanath Mandir, 200 meters west of Vishalakshi Temple, 350 meters West of Manikarnika Ghat, 5 kilometers South-East of Varanasi Junction railway station and 4.5 kilometers North-East of Banaras Hindu University.

+Annapuran Devi Temple, Indore

 There is one more Annapurna Mandir, which is in Indore city, state MP.
+Maa Annapurna is the Goddess of Food and Nourishment.

+The entrance of the temple is adorned with four-life size statues of elephants, and the architectural splendour of the temple makes it a must-visit for all tourists.

+Annapurna Devi Temple, Kannauj

+This temple dedicated to Goddess Annapurna is situated in the outskirts of Kannauj.
+This is a miraculous temple dedicated to the Goddess, every year lakhs of people come here to visit.